pelicheng/recipe-rating-analysis/README.md

 **Null Hypothesis:** The average rating of recipes with more calories is the same or lower than the average rating of recipes with fewer calories.

-**Alternate Hypothesis:** Recipes that have more calories have a higher average rating than recipes with fewer calories.
+**Alternative Hypothesis:** Recipes that have more calories have a higher average rating than recipes with fewer calories.

 **Test Statistic:** The difference in the means of recipes that are 500 calories or less and more than 500 calories
 - Observed Difference: -0.017828458701047545